Meitei script

-The Meitei script (ꯃꯩꯇꯩ ꯃꯌꯦꯛ), also known as the Kanglei script (ꯀꯪꯂꯩ ꯃꯌꯦꯛ) or the Kok Sam Lai script (ꯀꯣꯛ ꯁꯝ ꯂꯥꯏ ꯃꯌꯦꯛ), after its first three letters is an abugida in the Brahmic scripts family used to write the Meitei language, the official language of Manipur, Assam and one of the 22 official languages of India.
-It is first known from engravings on 6th century CE coins and copper plate inscriptions. as verified by the various publications of the National Sahitya Akademi.
-It was used until the 18th century, when it was replaced by the Bengali alphabet.
-A few manuscripts survive.
-In the 20th century, the script was revived and is again being used.
-Beginning in 2021, the Government of Manipur began to use the Meitei alongside the Bengali-Assamese script, per the Manipur Official Language (Amendment) Act, 2021.
+The Meitei script (ꯃꯩꯇꯩ ꯃꯌꯦꯛ), also known as the Kanglei script (ꯀꯪꯂꯩ ꯃꯌꯦꯛ) or the Kok Sam Lai script (ꯀꯣꯛ ꯁꯝ ꯂꯥꯏ ꯃꯌꯦꯛ), after its first three letters, is an abugida in the Brahmic family used to write Meitei language, the official language of Manipur, Assam and one of the 22 official languages of India.
+It is first known from engravings on coins and copper plate inscriptions dated between 568 and 658 C.E, as verified by the various publications of the National Sahitya Akademi.
+It was used till the 18th century, until it was replaced by the Bengali script.
+In the 21st century, it was revived and reused.
+Beginning in 2021, the Government of Manipur began to officially use it, alongside the Bengali script, per the Manipur Official Language (Amendment) Act, 2021.

-Since Meitei does not have voiced consonants, there are only fifteen consonant letters used for native words, plus three letters for pure vowels.
-Nine additional consonants letters inherited from Indic languages are available for writing loan words.
+Since Meitei language does not have voiced consonants, there are only fifteen consonant letters used for native words, plus three letters for pure vowels.
+Nine additional consonants letters are available for writing loan words.
 There are seven vowel diacritics and a final consonant (//ŋ//) diacritic.
 The names of the twenty-seven letters are based on parts of the human body.

+Origin

+The origin of the Meitei script remains undetermined.
+One theory considers it a variety or direct development of the Gupta Brahmi script, while another places it within the Tibetan group of scripts, which ultimately developed from the Gupta Brahmi as well.

+Singh in People of India (1992) describes Meitei-Mayak as a variety of Gupta Brahmi.
+Similarly in Languages and Scripts (1993), Singh and Manoharan state that the old Manipuri script developed from Gupta Brahmi.
+This view is also found in other linguistic and historical works, which characterize Meitei Mayek as deriving directly from Gupta Brahmi.

+Another view places Meitei Mayek within the "Tibetan group of scripts".
+Singh and Manoharan (1993) classify Meitei Mayek alongside Tibetan, Balti, Hingna, U-Chhen, and U-Med in a Tibetan group based on the Gupta Brahmi-derived Kutilya tradition.
+They also note that Meitei Mayek underwent modifications to represent the sounds of the Meitei language.
+This classification is echoed by "Facts about the World's Languages", which includes Meithei Mayek among the Tibetan group of Gupta Brahmi scripts.
+Other sources are more clear in deriving the Meitei script from the Tibetan group of scripts, rather than just categorizing it as part of this grouping.
+The "Word: Journal of the Linguistic Circle of New York" (2001) states that Meitei script developed "on the basis of the Tibetan scripts", that themselves originated from Gupta Brahmi.
+The Encyclopedia of India also names the Limbu, Lepcha, and Meitei scripts as scripts that are based on a version of the Tibetan script.
+Unicode explicitly states that that Meitei Mayek derived from the Tibetan group of scripts.